SamSamskies/CarND-Behavioral-Cloning/writeup_report.md

 [right_recovery]: ./images/right-recovery.png "Right Recovery"
 [cropped_and_flipped]: ./images/cropped-and-flipped.png "Cropped and flipped"

-## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

----
 ###Files Submitted & Code Quality

 ####1.
 Submission includes all required files and can be used to run the simulator in autonomous mode